Rosaries & Chaplets: How are They Different?

 In Conclusion

-The Rosary is an indulgenced prayer, carrying special blessings.
-It only takes about 15 minutes to pray.
+The Rosary is a type of chaplet.
+It is an indulgenced prayer, with special blessings.
+It usually takes about 15 minutes to pray.

-Chaplets also enrich our prayer lives.
+Chaplets also enrich our prayer routines.
 There are chaplets for almost every need and devotion.

 Click to Share This Post